-- Effective research techniques are used by accountants to stay up to date and adapt to new federal, state, and local tax laws as they evolve from year to year.
+- Employing effective research techniques allows accountants to stay up to date and adapt to new federal, state, and local tax laws as they evolve from year to year.

 Pursue a Master of Accountancy

-As tax laws continue to change, accountants and their expertise will remain in high demand.
-According to the U.S. Bureau of Labor Statistics (BLS), employment for accountants and auditors is projected to grow 6% between 2018 and 2028.
+As tax laws continue to change, accountants will remain in high demand for their expertise and invaluable tax planning strategies.
+The U.S. Bureau of Labor Statistics (BLS) projects the employment of accountants and auditors to grow 7% between 2020 and 2030.

 Students who are interested in building on their accounting skills by pursuing an advanced degree are encouraged to explore Ohio University’s Online Master of Accountancy.
 Learn more about how this program and its curriculum can help students develop the knowledge and skills to achieve success in creating, communicating, and implementing effective tax planning strategies.